enkidevs/curriculum/python/functional-programming/functional-programming/what-is-functional-programming.md

 ## Revision

-Can you predict the output?
+Can you predict what the output will be?

 ```py
 foo = list(range(1,10))